turbo-sim/pysolver_view/docs/index.rst

 Welcome to PySolverView documentation!
 =========================================

-:mod:`PySolverView` is a wrapper for the root finding and optimization solvers of :mod:`scipy`.

 Use the panel to the left or the table of contents below to navigathe the documentation.

 .. toctree::